 Berlin Airport Terminal 5

-Configuration: The new Berlin Airport Terminal 5 is the old Schönefeld airport.
-Verily, Schönefeld airport closed its doors and reopened, brand-new and renovated, as one of the three terminals of Brandenburg airport.
-Sprawled in two levels, Terminal 5 splits over 5 areas.
+Configuration: The new Berlin airport terminal 5 is the old Schönefeld Airport.
+Verily, Schönefeld Airport closed its doors and reopened, brand-new and renovated, as one of the three terminals of Brandenburg Airport.
+Sprawled into two levels, terminal 5 splits over 5 areas.

-The area K houses the check-in points and some departure gates while arrivals are handled on the ground level of the area L and the area M. The basement floor of the area L also shelters the terminal’s shopping center.
-More check-in points and departure gates are to be found at L zone’s first floor and the area M as well.
-Finally, the Terminal area Q hosts security controls.
+Area K houses the check-in points and some departure gates, while arrivals are handled on the ground level of areas L and M. The basement floor of area L also shelters the terminal’s shopping center.
+More check-in points and departure gates are to be found on the L zone’s first floor and the area M as well.
+Finally, terminal area Q hosts security controls.

-Services: Berlin Airport Terminal 5 offers a wide range of comfortable amenities and quality services.
-A complete variety of shops and eating/dining options are provided, along with travel agencies, banks, ATMs and currency exchange offices.
-Moreover, Terminal 5 houses one the two Berlin Airport Hotels, the Intercity Hotel.
+Services: Berlin airport terminal 5 offers a wide range of comfortable amenities and quality services.
+A complete variety of shops and eating/dining options are provided, along with travel agencies, banks, ATMs, and currency exchange offices.
+Moreover, terminal 5 houses one of the two Berlin Airport Hotels, the Intercity Hotel.

 Transfer Between Terminals

-Whilst Terminals 1 and 2 are located at the center of the new Berlin airport, Terminal 5 lies at the north zone of the airport, in a 10-minute driving distance from the new Terminals 1/2.
+Whilst terminals 1 and 2 are located at the center of the new Berlin Airport, terminal 5 lies in the north zone of the airport, within a 10-minute driving distance from the new terminals 1/2.
 Nevertheless, you’ll find plenty of options for your transfer between terminals.

-Travelling on a taxi or a car from Terminals 1/2 to Terminal 5 takes approximately 10 minutes.
-On the other hand, the S-Bahn trains S9 and S45 connect terminals in only 8 minutes.
-However, keep in mind that while the Terminal 1 train station is situated at the Terminal’s underground levels, the Terminal 5 station is at a 10-minute walking distance from the terminal building.
-Lastly, buses X7, X71, BER 2, N7 and N60 are another alternative for transfers between terminals and their journey takes about 9 minutes.
+Traveling by taxi or car from terminals 1/2 to terminal 5 takes approximately 10 minutes.
+On the other hand, the S-Bahn Trains S9 and S45 connect terminals in only 8 minutes.
+However, keep in mind that while terminal 1 Train Station is situated at the terminal’s underground levels, terminal 5 Station is at a 10-minute walking distance from the terminal building.
+Lastly, Buses X7, X71, BER 2, N7, and N60 are other alternatives for transfers between terminals, and their journey takes about 9 minutes.